article banner (priority)

 public interface CoroutineScope { public val coroutineContext: CoroutineContext }

 It seems to be just a wrapper around CoroutineContext.
-So, you might want to recall how Continuation is defined.
+Now, let's recall how Continuation is defined.

 public interface Continuation<in T> { public val context: CoroutineContext public fun resumeWith(result: Result<T>) }

-Continuation contains CoroutineContext as well.
-This type is used by the most important Kotlin coroutine elements.
+Continuation also contains CoroutineContext, which is used by the most important Kotlin coroutine elements.
 This must be a really important concept, so what is it?

 CoroutineContext interface